tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/index.rst

     `Downloading Installation Software`_

-    `Overview of contrail-ansible-deployer used in Tungsten Fabric Command for Installing Tungsten Fabric with Microservices Architecture`_
+    `Overview of contrail-ansible-deployer used in Contrail Command for Installing Tungsten Fabric with Microservices Architecture`_

     `Installing Tungsten Fabric with OpenStack and Kolla Ansible`_